We all must answer one day to our God, the Creator of the universe and all that is in it!

 24 You see that a man is justified by works and not by faith alone.
 25 In the same way, was not Rahab the harlot also justified by works when she received the messengers and sent them out by another way?
 26 For just as the body without the spirit is dead, so also faith without works is dead.

-James is saying that works are the evidence of saving faith… … and works are the evidence to other men that one has been
+James is saying that works are the PROOF of genuine faith…

-changed by God; having been justified by faith in Christ.
+… and works are the evidence to other people that one has been changed by God; having been justified by faith in Christ.

 In other words, since men can’t see the faith in your heart, how will men know you are of God?? – By your works, or by your fruit, as our Lord Himself said in Mt 7:15-23. (cf Heb 12:14)